 Do it better

-Just a recognition that we had a winning formula, and were going to milk that as much as we could.
+Just a recognition we had a winning formula, and were going to milk it as much as we could.

 Example business context for marketing revolution